-Click Here to book a Death Road Bolivia Tour with Madre Tierra Travel.
+Click Here to book with Madre Tierra Travel.

 THINGS TO KNOW BEFORE YOU GO

-Although Death Road in Bolivia is one of the most dangerous roads in the world, not once did I feel like I was going to fall over the edge as the gravel road is quite wide and in my opinion, it is not as sketchy as you may think.
+Although Death Road in Bolivia is one of the most dangerous roads in the world, not once did I feel like I was going to fall over the edge as the gravel road is quite wide, and in my opinion, it’s not as sketchy as you may think.

-Also, since a new highway has been constructed, La Paz Death Road is now only used for recreational mountain biking activities, so you won’t have to worry about dodging cars or other vehicles while biking Death Road Bolivia.
+Also, since a new highway has been constructed, La Paz Death Road is now only used for recreational mountain biking activities, so you won’t have to worry about dodging cars or other vehicles.

-The cycle route is approximately 80kms which takes around four to five hours from start to finish.
-The majority of the Death Road Bolivia Tour is all downhill with some flat sections.
+The cycle route is approximately 80 km which takes around four to five hours from start to finish.
+The majority of the trail is all downhill with some flat sections.

 Must Read → 3 Week Peru Itinerary